Ramon O'Callaghan

-Ramón O'Callaghan (born 1954) is a Spanish organizational theorist, Emeritus Professor of Information Systems and Innovation Management at the Tilburg University, and Dean of Porto Business School, the business school of the University of Porto in Porto, Portugal.
-He is particularly known for his work on Electronic data interchange.
+Ramón O'Callaghan (born 1954) is a Spanish organizational theorist, emeritus professor of information systems and innovation management at the Tilburg University, former dean of Porto Business School, at the University of Porto in Porto, Portugal, and current President of Gisma University of Applied Sciences in Potsdam and Berlin, Germany.
+He is particularly known for his work on electronic data interchange.

 Biography

-O'Callaghan received his Engineer's degree from the Universitat Politècnica de Catalunya in 1976, his MBA from IESE Business School in 1983, and his Doctor of Business Administration from Harvard Business School in 1989.
+Born 1954, O'Callaghan received an engineer's degree from the Universitat Politècnica de Catalunya in 1976, an MBA from IESE Business School in 1983, and a Doctor of Business Administration from Harvard Business School in 1989.